Table of contents

 Comparison of latest data

-Figure 11 shows median weekly pay from ASHE and RTI.
-The series trend well over time, but ASHE is consistently higher than RTI.
+Figure 12 shows the distribution of weekly pay from ASHE and RTI, including the median (50th percentile).
+The series trend well over time, but ASHE is consistently higher than RTI for the median and up to and including the 75th percentile, and RTI is consistently higher than ASHE for the top 10%, 5% and 1% of earners.
 This is caused in part by the exclusion of workers with absences and those not on adult pay rates in the published ASHE estimates; analysis of ASHE including these employee jobs increases the ASHE median by close to £20 (of an observed difference between RTI median and ASHE median of approximately £65) in 2020.
 Another important driver of difference - as yet not quantified - is that RTI figures measure pay per person, while the ASHE data measure pay per job.
 As a person can have several jobs, the pay from each job is summed for a person in the RTI data and pay per person will be higher than pay per job.
-The ONS will explore the impact of this factor.
+Another factor, especially the difference for the highest earners, is that ASHE represents a 1% sample of the population whereas RTI is a census of those paid through Pay as You Earn and so will capture the UK's highest paid employees.

-Median weekly pay for Real Time Information (RTI) and Annual Survey of Hours and Earnings (ASHE), UK, not seasonally adjusted, April 2015 to April 2020
+Distribution of weekly pay for Real Time Information (RTI) and Annual Survey of Hours and Earnings (ASHE), UK, not seasonally adjusted, April 2021

 Notes:

-- ASHE estimates for 2020 are provisional and relate to the pay period that includes 22 April 2020, at which time approximately 8.8 million employees were furloughed under the Coronavirus Job Retention Scheme (CJRS).
+- ASHE estimates for 2020 and 2021 relate to the pay period that includes 22 April 2020 and 21 April 2021 respectively, at which time approximately 8.8 million and 3.7 million respective employees were furloughed under the Coronavirus Job Retention Scheme (CJRS).

-Download this chart Figure 11: Median weekly earnings are consistently higher in ASHE than in RTI
+Download this chart Figure 12: Weekly earnings are consistently higher in ASHE than in RTI for the median and up to the 75th percentile, but are higher in RTI for the 90th, 95th and 99th percentiles

 A common misconception of the headline ASHE and AWE figures is that they are measures of pay rises.
 However, they are both designed to estimate earnings of all employees in the economy at a single point in time and therefore measure the change in average pay, rather than the average of changes in pay.
 This is the reason why average pay can increase without anyone having had a pay rise.